-Knowledge Hub / What is Student Loan Default?
+Knowledge Hub / What Is Student Loan Default?

-What is Student Loan Default?
+What Is Student Loan Default?

-What is Student Loan Default?
+What Is Student Loan Default?

 Living with Student Loans

-What is Student Loan Default?
+What Is Student Loan Default?

-What Does it Mean to Default on Student Loan Debt?
+What Does It Mean to Default on Student Loan Debt?

-When you do not make payments on your student loan debt for a specified period of time, your loan is in default.
-For federal student loans, if your loans are not in deferment or forbearance and you do not make payments for 270-360 days, the loan will be in default.
+When you don’t pay your student loan debt for a specified period, your loan is in default.
+For federal student loans, if your loans are not in deferment or forbearance and you don’t make payments for 270 days, the loan will be in default.
+After 360 days of non-payment, you’ll face more serious consequences.
 If you have private student loans, the length of time is less.
 Generally, 120 days without payment on a private loan, and the loan is considered in default.
 Be sure to check your loan agreement for specific terms on when a loan is considered in default.
-To find out whether you have any federal student loans in default you can log in to your My Federal Student Aid account.
-There, you can find information regarding all federal loans you have, along with the servicer and the status of the loan.
-For information on any private loans and federal loans, you can pull your free credit report yearly to see if you have any defaulted loans reported there.

-Consequences of Default on Student Loans
+Consequences of Student Loan Default

 A low credit score and negative credit history can make it difficult to obtain financing in the future for things such as a car loan or mortgage.
 It can also impact you if you are applying to rent an apartment or applying for certain jobs.